artwithtannu/Tic-toe-/README.md

 2. DOM Manipulation:
 .
 Dynamically updating text like "Player X's turn"
 3. Reset functionality:
 .
-Clears the board and restarts the game when the "Restart Game" button is clicked 📁 Script file: script.js
+Clears the board and restarts the game when the "Restart Game" button is clicked.

+📁 Script file: script.js